Azure/azure-iot-sdk-csharp/tools/CaptureLogs/readme_autostart.md

 ## Create a logman autosession (elevated command prompt)

 These commands will create and start the logman session.
 The `autosession\` identifier will ensure that this trace session is started on boot.
-This will also ensure that we're creating a new file every hour with the specified format.
+The `-cnf ... -v mmddhhmm` options will ensure that we're creating a new file every hour with the specified format.

 ```
 logman create trace autosession\IotTrace -pf .\iot_providers.txt -o c:\perflogs\iot\iot.etl -cnf 01:00:00 -v mmddhhmm